OliverStancev/english-for-designers/08-clarity-first/index.md

 **1. Background/importance of topic**

-This genre of games consists of keeping the player challanged at all times.
+This genre of games consists of keeping the player challenged at all times.
 I am explaining why players like this genre so much, why is it so popular, what is it doing to human body and how it appears on the market.

 **2. Purpose/hypothesis (thesis or statement of problem)**